 FAQs

-- What is the difference between sawmill gravy and white gravy? – Sawmill gravy typically contains meat drippings, while white gravy is made primarily from a roux and milk.
+- What is the difference between sawmill gravy and white gravy? – Sawmill gravy typically contains meat drippings (like sausage), while white gravy is a simpler sauce made primarily from a roux and milk.

-- Where did sawmill gravy originate? – Sawmill gravy has roots in Southern kitchens, particularly linked to the lumber industry.
+- Where did sawmill gravy originate? – Sawmill gravy has roots in the Southern United States, particularly linked to the lumber industry and its hardworking laborers.

-- Can sawmill gravy be made without sausage? – Yes, it can be prepared using other proteins or made vegetarian by omitting meat.
+- Can sawmill gravy be made without sausage? – Yes, it can be prepared using other proteins or made vegetarian by using butter or oil instead of meat drippings.

-- What can I use as a substitute for milk in sawmill gravy? – Almond milk or vegetable broth can serve as alternatives.
+- What can I use as a substitute for milk in sawmill gravy? – Almond milk or vegetable broth can serve as alternatives, though the texture may differ slightly.

-- Is sawmill gravy considered a healthy food option? – Generally, it is high in calories due to its creamy nature, so moderation is key.
+- Is sawmill gravy considered a healthy food option? – Generally, it is high in calories and fat, so moderation is key for a balanced diet.

 - How long can sawmill gravy be stored in the refrigerator? – It is best consumed within 3-4 days when stored in an airtight container.